50 metres

-50 metres, or 50-meter dash, is a sprint event in track and field.
+50 metres, or 50-meter dash, is a sprint event in track and field, featured as an alternative to the 60 metres running event.
 It is a relatively uncommon non-championship event for indoor track and field, normally dominated by the best outdoor 100 metres runners.
-At outdoor athletics competitions it is used in the Special Olympics and a rare distance, at least for senior athletes.
-It is an alternative to the 60 metres running event.
-The imperial distance for 50 metres is 54.68 yards.
+At outdoor athletics competitions it is used in the Special Olympics but otherwise a rare distance.
+The World Masters Rankings has recorded the event since the 2010s.
+The imperial equivalent distance to 50 metres is 54.68 yards.

 Records and personal bests in the 50 metres are frequently achieved in February and March as these dates coincide with the indoor athletics season.